-To explore the payment components (\emph{target variables}), we will display the ones we summarize in \autoref{tab:payments}.
-We will use a checklist in which a participant can select the components that are applied in their organization.
-Each selected component will have a field in which the participant can enter a percentage to indicate to what extent that component impacts their payment (e.g., 80\,\% wage and 20\,\% bug bounty).
-Then, we present the same checklist and fields again.
-This time, the participant shall define which of the components they would prefer to contribute with what share to the payment.
-While we present this second list as is to any management role (e.g., project manager, CEO), we ask software engineers (e.g., developer, tester) to decide upon those components from the perspective of being the team or organization lead.
-To prevent sequence effects, we will randomize the order in which the two treatment questions occur (applied and preferred).
-Finally, we ask each participant to indicate how many hours per week they work unpaid overtime---which represents a type of performance penalty for our payoff functions---and allow them to enter any additional comments on the survey.
+To explore the payment components (\emph{target variables}), we displayed the ones we summarize in \autoref{tab:payments}.
+We used a checklist in which a participant could select all components that are applied in their organization.
+Each selected component had a field in which the participant could enter a percentage to indicate to what extent that component impacted their payment (e.g., 80\,\% wage and 20\,\% bug bounty).
+Then, we presented the same checklist and fields again.
+This time, the participant should define which subset of the components they would prefer to contribute with what share to the payment.
+While we presented this second list as is to any management role (e.g., project manager, CEO), we asked software engineers (e.g., developer, tester) to decide upon those components from the perspective of being the team or organization lead.
+To prevent sequence effects, we randomized the order in which the two treatment questions occured (applied and preferred).
+Finally, we asked each participant to indicate how many hours per week they worked unpaid overtime---which represents a type of performance penalty for our payoff functions---and allowed them to enter any additional comments on the survey.